glisanti/WHOS/README.md

 **Other papers related to this descriptor:**
 - G. Lisanti , I. Masi , A. Del Bimbo, “Matching People across Camera Views using Kernel Canonical Correlation Analysis”, Eighth ACM/IEEE International Conference on Distributed Smart Cameras, 2014.
-- S. Karaman, G. Lisanti, A. D. Bagdanov, A. Del Bimbo, “Leveraging local neighborhood topology for large scale person re-identification ,” in Pattern Recognition, 2014.
+- S. Karaman, G. Lisanti, A. D. Bagdanov, A. Del Bimbo, “Leveraging local neighborhood topology for large scale person re-identification”, in Pattern Recognition, 2014.
 - S. Karaman, G. Lisanti, A. D. Bagdanov, A. Del Bimbo, “From re-identification to identity inference: labelling consistency by local similarity constraints”, Advances in Computer Vision and Pattern Recognition: Person Re-Identification, 2014.